-4. Speculative Development
+4. Speculative development

 Real estate developers are among the wealthiest folks on the planet.
-Or perhaps I should say, “Some of the wealthiest folks on the planet are real estate developers.”
+Or perhaps, some of the wealthiest folks on the planet are real estate developers.
 Some of the brokest are, too.
 (Is that a word?
 It should be.)

 Do you want to be a developer?
 Go for it.
 I’ll cheer you on.
 But realize that the stakes are very high, and you’ve left the safety zone of many other real estate investments.
 You’ve definitely entered the speculation zone.
-(It’s like The Twilight Zone, but it’s even scarier.)
+(It’s like the Twilight Zone, but it’s even scarier.)

 You may protest—you’d planned to make a 55% profit on your subdivision!